ductridev/multi-distube-bots/README.md

 11. (Optional) Deploy Slash Commands

 Make sure that your User ID is listed under `OWNER_IDS` in `.env`.
-In the Discord server with Lavamusic, run
+In the Discord server with BuNgo Music Bot, run
 ```
 !deploy
 ```